alexholcombe/MOTcircularClean/README.md

 ## Analysis of this data outside of this repo

 When I did it with Bayesian I switched to [this repo](https://github.com/alexholcombe/brms_psychometric_variableGuessRate_lapseRate), but didn’t get farther than model recovery, and then I made this [repo](https://github.com/alexholcombe/analyseRoudaiaHolcombeMOT) I think when I was trying to transition to real data, including joint analysis the Roudaia lab data.
-When I did it with Bayesian I switched to [this repo], but didn’t get farther than model recovery